Double Happiness: Enhancing the Coupled Gains of L-lag Coupling via Control Variates: Theoretical Gains from Incorporating Control Variates

-Instead of seeking $\vec\eta$ to minimize $\rv\left[\tilde H_{k,L}^{(\vec\eta)}\right]$, which is not an easy task and will also likely produce an $h$-dependent solution, we follow the argument used by \cite{biswas2019estimating} for obtaining their bound as given in (\ref{eq:biswas}) to seek $\vec\eta$ that minimizes a class of bounds of $d_{\rm TV}(\pi_t, \pi)$ over the choice of $\vec\eta$ that satisfies (A) and (B).
-This will lead to a sharper bound than (\ref{eq:biswas}) because it corresponds to the special case of $\vec\eta=0$, which in general is not an optimal choice, as shown below.
+To choose $\vec\eta$, instead of minimizing $\rv\left[\tilde H_{k,L}^{(\vec\eta)}\right]$, which is not an easy task and will also likely produce an $h$-dependent solution, we first follow the argument used by \cite{biswas2019estimating} with a given $\vec eta$.
+We then minimize a class of bounds of $d_{\rm TV}(\pi_t, \pi)$ over the choice of $\vec\eta$ that satisfies (A) and (B).
+This leads to a sharper bound than (\ref{eq:biswas}), a special case corresponding to $\vec\eta=0$, which, in general, is not an optimal choice, as shown below.